 Numerous scientific studies have shown the harmful effects of aversive training methods and equipment.
-Below you’ll find some of the most important studies to date.
+Below you’ll find some of the most important documents to date.

 A survey of the use and outcome of confrontational and non-confrontational training methods in client-owned dogs showing undesired behaviors (Herron 2009).

 The effects of two training methods on stress-related behaviors of the dog and on the owner-dog relationship (Deldalle et al., 2013).

 Training methods and owner-dog interactions; links with dog behavior and learning ability (Rooney et al., 2011).